 If you don’t already have a Peloton bike and would like to know more about it, check out the Peloton page here: Peloton Cycle.

-Pssst: Peloton gives those who are referred (as well as the referrer) two months of classes free, so if you should purchase a bike, would very much appreciate it if you would mention my name as having referred you.
-Or, you can give them my e-mail (firstname.lastname@example.org) and they can find me that way.
+Pssst: Peloton gives those who are referred (as well as the referrer) two months of classes free, so if you don’t already have a bike and decide to purchase one, would would very much appreciate it if you would mention my daughter-in-law’s name, Nancy Herin, as having referred you.
+You’ll get two months of classes free, and she will as well.
+Thanks in advance for that!

 Read the reviews left by those who have bought a Peloton bike here: Reviews